 AC 21003 PRINCIPLES OF ACCOUNTING I - This course examines the complete accounting cycle for merchandising and service-oriented organizations and the present accounting theory and practice relating to assets, liabilities, owners' equity, revenues, and expenses.
 The course includes basic differences in accounting for single proprietorships and partnerships and differences in how corporation equities are accounted.
-Sophomore standing is recommended.
+Recommended Prerequisite: MA14093 Mathematical Applications for Business or CP04023 Fundamentals of Algebra.
+ACTS equivalent course number is ACCT2003.